spmjs/spmjs.io/documentation/getting-started.md

 ## Introdution

-`spm` is a powerful and integrated static package manager designed for the browser-side solutions including JavaScript and Css.
+`spm` is a powerful and integrated static package manager designed for the browser-side solutions including JavaScript and Css, and a elegant solution of front-end package management.

 ![](https://i.alipayobjects.com/i/localhost/png/201404/2YQxOTYoFp.png)